A top Wisconsin Republican fires the 2020 election researcher he hired

 Mr. Vos said in that interview that he gave Mr. Gableman “a very clear direction: ‘You can’t be involved in politics, you can’t go to meetings.
 We want you to be an independent voice.”
 And he broke that.”

-But when Mr. Fox announced the appointment in June 2021, he did so at the Wisconsin Republican Party’s annual convention, and he did not publicly chastise Mr. Gableman when the former judge attended a political event with Mike Lindell, the director of MyPillow who funded many efforts to reverse the election, or when he appeared at campaign events with local Republican Party branches in Wisconsin.
+But when Mr. Vos announced the appointment in June 2021, he did so at the Wisconsin Republican Party’s annual convention.
+And he did not publicly rebuke Gableman when the former judge attended a political event with Mike Lindell, the executive director of MyPillow who has funded many efforts to reverse the election, or when he appeared at campaign events featuring local Republican Party branches.

 Mr Vos and his spokeswoman did not respond to messages on Friday.
-Mr Gableman’s spokesman Zak Niemierowicz said he resigned from Mr Gableman’s investigation last month.
+Mr Gableman’s spokesman, Zak Niemierowicz, said he resigned from the investigation last month.
 Mr Gableman did not respond to messages.

+Francesca Hong, a Madison stateswoman, was one of four Democratic lawmakers on Wednesday to give a state audit of Mr. Gableman demanded.
+On Friday she said that Mr. Vos was equally responsible.

+“Michael Gableman, fully engaged and encouraged by Robin Vos, has been nothing but a conspiracy theorist and fraudster,” she says. wrote on Twitter“dividing our state by undermining the integrity of our election at a price tag of more than 1 million Wisconsin tax dollars.”